Canadian Innovation Competitiveness Snapshot 2019

 - Developing through Mentorship the IT capability of women and encouraging women to join the technology market and enroll in technology-related STEM studies;

-- Creating best practices and exportable technologies for Public Safety and National Security with an eye to protecting privacy, including fostering the growth of the advanced security sector; and,
+- Creating best practices and exportable technologies for Public Safety, E-Crime and National Security with an eye to protecting privacy, including fostering the growth of the advanced security sector; and,

 - Advancing measures to speed ICT adoption by the public and private sectors, particularly for small to mid sized (SME) businesses.

 View More than 870 Advocacy Leadership Video Interviews on the CATA TECHNOW Channel

 Advocacy Campaigns (active 2018/19)

 - Airport Communication Challenges: Technologies, Solutions & Advocacy (Draft Position Paper)

 - New Advancing Smart Cities with a Smart Talent Strategy (in draft)